 Duckworth recently completed her Ph.D in Human Services at Capella University.
 In her spare time, she volunteers at local food pantries and enjoys couponing and flea markets.
 Duckworth served in the Reserve Forces for 23 years until she announced her retirement at the rank of Lieutenant Colonel in 2014.

 In her first term, Duckworth was appointed to the Armed Services Committee, Oversight and Government Reform Committee and the Select Committee on Benghazi.
-She introduced various pieces of legislation, including bills that assist Veterans in their transition to the private sector, cut waste and fraud at the Pentagon and throughout government, extend maternity leave for women serving in the military, reduce fines for federal paperwork infractions made by small businesses and eliminate abuses in the Veterans benefit system.
+She introduced various pieces of legislation, including bills that assist Veterans in their transition to the private sector, improve the VA's mental health care services and help reduce Veteran suicide, cut waste and fraud at the Pentagon and throughout government, extend parental leave policies for parents serving in the military, create jobs and help close the skills gap for manufacturers as well as eliminate abuses in the Veterans benefit system.
 In February 2013, Duckworth took a voluntary 8.4% pay reduction, the same percentage that most discretionary programs were cut as a result of the sequester.
 In total, she gave back more than $10,000 of her own pay to the U.S. Treasury to help reduce the debt.
-She also returned $113,918.54 in congressional office funds to the United States Treasury in her first year in Congress.
+She also returned $369,501.85 in congressional office funds to the United States Treasury in her first three years in Congress.
 Duckworth continues to be a strong voice for her neighbors in Congress, advocating for the practical solutions and cooperation that is needed to move our country forward.